janieh1/DiabetesManagementApp/README.md

 # Instructions for Grader

 - You can generate the first required action related to adding Xs to a Y by clicking the Add Log Book Entry button
+  - You will be taken to a new panel to input information.
+Once done, click Add and then Return to Main Menu and the logbook will be updated with the new entry
 - You can generate the second required action related to adding Xs to a Y by clicking one of the Show _____ readings only, to show only readings from the specified category
 - You can also add notes to a reading by first selecting the reading displayed, typing in your notes, and then clicking the Add Notes button.
-To get the notes to show in the display, click one of the Show Readings buttons
+To get the notes to display in the logbook, click the refresh button
-- You can locate my visual component by clicking on Calculate Averages
+- This project has two visual components:
+  - The refresh button uses an image of a refresh symbol rather than the word Refresh
+  - When the View Average button is clicked, you will be taken to a new panel that shows average blood sugar in each category, as well as a bar chart showing Time In Range (the percentage of readings that are either low, in range, or high)
 - You can save the state of my application by clicking Save Log Book
 - You can reload the state of my application by clicking Load Log Book